Abrams & Chronicle Books

 Inez Munsch is the Managing Director of the company.

-Abrams and Chronicle Books offers titles on art, photography, architecture, design, sport, gardening and food and wine.
-The company also publishes titles on popular culture, its craft list and its graphic novels.
-In addition, the Chronicle brand has a range of gifts and stationery by Jill Bliss, Nick McClure, David Chow and Susie Ghahremani.
-Recent high-profile publications include The Selby Is In Your Place, Art of Avatar, Avedon Fashion, Wisdom, Prada and Equus.
+Abrams & Chronicle Books offers titles on art, photography, architecture, design, sport, gardening, food, and wine.
+The company also publishes titles on popular culture, its craft list, and its graphic novels.
+In addition, the Chronicle brand has a range of gifts and stationery by Jill Bliss, Nick McClure, David Chow, and Susie Ghahremani.
+Recent high-profile publications include The Selby is in Your Place, Art of Avatar, Avedon Fashion, Wisdom, Prada, and Equus.